AAU CubeSat

 AAU CubeSat was a CubeSat built and operated by students from Aalborg University in Denmark.
 AAU CubeSat was launched on 30 June 2003 from the Plesetsk Cosmodrome on a Russian Rockot launch vehicle.

 The satellite was alive for two and a half months, during which some data was received on Earth; however, it was never possible to establish a solid communication link.
 It is thought that there was a problem with the on-board transmitter.

 Spacecraft

-The aluminum frame was milled from a solid block to ensure that a strong and lightweight frame was created.
+The aluminium frame was milled from a solid block to ensure that a strong and lightweight frame was created.
 There are four rails to allow the satellite to slide in and out of the frame.
-The four rails are connected by other aluminum pieces.
+The four rails are connected by other aluminium pieces.
 The subsystem circuit boards are screwed onto these pieces.
 Carbon-fiber plates are then glued onto the outside of the frame to support the solar panels and attitude control coils.
 The solar panels and attitude control coils are glued to the plates.